devstress/FLINK.NET/.copilot/ai-context.md

 ## Project Overview

-Flink.NET is an ambitious open-source project creating a .NET-native stream processing framework inspired by FlinkDotnet.
+Flink.NET is an ambitious open-source project creating a .NET-native stream processing framework inspired by Apache Flink.
 The goal is to provide .NET developers with familiar tools for sophisticated real-time data processing.

 **Key Goals:**
 - Stateful stream processing with exactly-once semantics